Taiwan Semiconductor Manufacturing Company Ltd. (TSM) Company Bio

 DCF Fair Value Target:

 We started the process of determining a valid price forecast for Taiwan Semiconductor Manufacturing Co Ltd with a discounted cash flow analysis -- the results of which can be found in the table below.
-To summarize, we found that Taiwan Semiconductor Manufacturing Co Ltd ranked in the 44th percentile in terms of potential gain offered.
-As for the metrics that stood out in our discounted cash flow analysis of Taiwan Semiconductor Manufacturing Co Ltd, consider:
+To summarize, we found that Taiwan Semiconductor Manufacturing Co Ltd ranked in the 43th percentile in terms of potential gain offered.
+We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
+The most interesting components of our discounted cash flow analysis for Taiwan Semiconductor Manufacturing Co Ltd ended up being:

-The compound growth rate in the free cash flow of Taiwan Semiconductor Manufacturing Co Ltd over the past 5.01 years is 0.05%; that's higher than only 23.64% of free cash flow generating stocks in the Technology sector.
+The compound growth rate in the free cash flow of Taiwan Semiconductor Manufacturing Co Ltd over the past 5.01 years is 0.05%; that's better than merely 23.49% of cash flow producing equities in the Technology sector, where it is classified.

 Terminal Growth Rate in Free Cash Flow